hapax/hapax.github.io/assets/reality.md

-Einstein wrote a paper about tea leaves and river bends; Richard Feynman, another famous 20th century physicist, was stumped by the problem of snapping spaghetti; and mathematician Jean Taylor devoted her career to proving results about soap bubbles.
+Einstein wrote a paper about tea leaves and river bends; Richard Feynman, another famous 20th century physicist, was stumped by the problem of snapping spaghetti; and mathematician Jean Taylor devoted years to proving results about soap bubbles.
 Everything is interesting.

 Sometimes, people say that, by insisting on explanation and